ppgcourseUB/ppgcourse2023/Molecular_Dating.Jesus_Lozano-Fernandez/README.md

 >**Which fossils belong to the MRCA of all living bears, and to Ursinae?**</br>
 >**Find major differences between ages and relationships of node calibrated and Total Evidence analysis**</br>

 When there are sampled ancestors present in the tree, visualizing the tree can be fairly difficult in traditional tree viewers.
-We will make use of a browser-based tree viewer called IcyTree, created by Tim Vaughan.
+We will make use of a browser-based tree viewer called **[IcyTree](https://icytree.org)**, created by Tim Vaughan.
 IcyTree has many unique options for visualizing phylogenetic trees and can produce publication-quality vector image files (i.e. SVG).
 Additionally, it correctly represents sampled ancestors on the tree as nodes, each with only one descendant.